nishitarani/bio/README.md

 ### NOTE:
-The sample videos/pictures of my gardening, cooking, travelling, etc will be linked soon to this page.
+The sample videos/pictures of my gardening, cooking, travelling, etc. will be linked soon to this page.